DerrickXZY/W266-Deep-Learning-Authorship-Attribution-Algorithm/README.md

-For the details and full write-up, see the Final Paper pdf.
+For the details and full write-up, see the [Final Paper pdf](Final Paper W266.pdf)